 Around one and a half centuries later, ESCP Europe was again a pioneer through the creation of a multi-campus business school.
-In order to respond to the School’s European calling, campuses in Germany and in the United Kingdom were opened in 1973, followed by Spain in 1988 and Italy in 2004.
+In order to respond to the School’s European calling, campuses in Germany and in the United Kingdom were opened in 1973, followed by Spain in 1988, Italy in 2004, and Warsaw in 2015.
 In the context of an ever more globalized world, the ambition of ESCP Europe today is to train truly European managers by fostering the link between humanistic values and management education.
 ESCP Europe becomes a veritable European School open to the World.

 ESCP Europe is acquired by the Paris Chamber of Commerce and Industry (CCIP) in its 50th year of existence.

 The French Ministry of Education grants official recognition of the School’s degree, recognizing the pioneering contribution of the School’s combination of theoretical and practical, hands-on learning.
 ESCP Europe becomes a "Grande Ecole d’Etat".